fusioncharts/dev_centre_docs/chart-guide/standard-charts/bubble-and-xy-charts.md

 Click [here](http://jsfiddle.net/fusioncharts/apo6yp8r/) to edit the above chart.

-## Segment the x-axis into categorical zones
+## Segment the x-axis into Categorical Zones

 The x-axis of the bubble/scatter chart can be segmented into categorical zones using vertical trend lines.
 To set the categorical zones follow the steps given below: